preames/public-notes/llvm-riscv-status.rst

 Here is a punch list of known missing cases around scalable vectorization in the LoopVectorizer.
 These are mostly target independent.

 * Uniform Store.
 See @uniform_store in test/Transforms/LoopVectorize/RISCV/scalable-basics.ll.
 Basic issue is we need to implement last active lane extraction.
 May be an easy sub-case for non-tail folding when last active is by definition last lane.
+Actively working on this, with a couple of patches (`D130364<https://reviews.llvm.org/D130364>`_, `D130637<https://reviews.llvm.org/D130637>`_) on review; probably fairly quick to resolve subject to getting prompt reviews.
 * Interleaving Groups.
-Code structure in vectorize contains an unconditonal bailout.
+This one looks tricky as selects in IR require constants and the required shuffles for scalable can't currently be expressed as constants.
+This is likely going to need an IR change; details as yet unsettled.
 * Block Predication of div/rem.
 Don't have a way to represent the scalalization of the vector op required for legality.
-Consider either VP intrinsic (without EVL), loop, bounded-from-above expansion, or safe-divisor via select.
+Consider either VP intrinsic (without EVL), loop, bounded-from-above expansion, or safe-divisor via select.  `D130164<https://reviews.llvm.org/D130164>`_ is one approach out for review; this may evolve into something different though.

 RISCV Target Specific: